-In 2014 alone, the Federal Trade Commission received more than 2.5 million reports from victims of identity theft.* Additionally, experts suggest that there is a rise in identity theft around the holidays because there are more opportunities for thefts to occur unnoticed.
-Pickpockets and other identity theft criminals are in full force during the holidays … and they are everywhere.
+In 2016 alone the Federal Trade Commission received more than 3 million reports from victims of identity theft.
+Additionally, experts suggest that there is a rise in identity theft around the holidays because there are more opportunities for thefts to occur unnoticed.
+Pickpockets and other identity criminals are in full force during the holidays … and they are everywhere.
 While staying a few steps ahead of them is critical, having the right plan of attack is equally important in the event something slips through the cracks.
 Thankfully, the team at the GEICO Insurance Agency can help with Identity Theft Protection designed to prevent, detect, and resolve fraudulent activity.

 - Protect your belongings.
 With all of the distractions in a busy store, it’s easy to forget to secure your wallet.
 Pickpockets thrive in a crowd, so limit the amount of personal data you carry with you.
 This includes not carrying around your Social Security number and checkbook.

 - Make sure you get all your cards back after making a purchase and watch that your credit card is swiped only once.
 Don’t forget to keep all of your receipts in a safe place.

 - Shop only from companies you know and trust.
+Period.

-Mail – Your inbound and outbound mail has more personal information than you may realize.
+Your inbound and outbound mail has more personal information than you may realize.
 To protect yourself, always be sure to:

 - Remove your mail from your mailbox daily.
 If you are going to be away for a period of time, have the post office hold your mail or have a trusted friend or neighbor pick it up.
 If possible, you should also consider having a lock on your mailbox.